turbot/steampipe-docs/docs/managing/plugins.md

 # or
 $ steampipe plugin install aws@2.1.x
 ```

-Note that installing a constrained version will NOT create a connection for you - you must create/edit a [connection](managing/connections) configuration file in order to use the plugin.

 ### Installing from another registry
 Steampipe plugins are packaged in OCI format and can be hosted and installed from any artifact repository or container registry that supports OCI V2 images.
 To install a plugin from a repository, specify the full path in the install command: